 -- Black (accounting for more than 90% of Wagyu beef)

-In recent years, efficient marketing efforts have elevated Wagyu to near-divine status among foodies.
+In recent years, efficient marketing efforts have elevated Wagyu to near-divine status among fans of fine food and drink.
 But they've also led to confusion about what Wagyu is and what separates Wagyu beef from the even-more heralded Kobe beef.

 Here's help for beef eaters visiting Japan: